 Anyone passionate about your nonprofit’s core issue is reading articles and searching for information relevant to that issue.
 Will your website show up as a source?

-If not, Google doesn’t consider you a topic authority because your site is light on relevant content.
+If not, your SEO isn’t helping Google consider you a topic authority because your site is light on relevant content.
 Fortunately, the solution is simple:

 To become a topic authority, turn what’s already on your website into regularly posted blogs.

 Whether your issue is hunger, adoption, abandoned dogs, domestic abuse or whatever, your website should establish you as a topic authority to drive site visits and subsequent interest: media, newsletter subscriptions, volunteers, advocates and, ultimately, donors.

 “But we don’t know what to write about every week or month or twice a month!”
 I hear you saying.
 “Thinking about topics and getting them approved is a huge hurdle.”